-The Web Review interface offers a choice of two GUI themes - Dark (which is the theme applied by default) and Light.
-Switch themes from the interface's settings menu - accessed by clicking the control, at the top-right.
+The Web Review interface offers a choice of a Dark (default) or Light GUI theme.
+Switch themes from the interface's settings menu associated with the user icon at the upper-right.

 Choosing a Variant

 When using the Web Review interface to inspect the design project source (either the source project or a release from it), if that project includes defined variants, you will be able to inspect them too.
-The control for doing so can be found to the right of the active page title, in the banner of the interface.
-By default, this will be set to [No Variations] - presenting the base design.
+The control for doing so is a suffix menu to the right of the project name, in the interface's upper-left area.
+By default, this will be set to [No Variations] – presenting the base design.

 The interface caters for variants.
 By default, the base design ([No Variations]) will be presented (shown here).
-Use the highlighted control to switch to a different variant (hover over the image to see an example).
+Use the highlighted control to switch to a different variant.

 The interface's Navigator pane on the left allows the selection of a project design document for display and analysis.
 All schematic source documents and PCB document(s) are presented.

-Use the control - in the interface's left-hand border - to collapse/expand the Navigator pane.
+Use the control in the interface's upper margin to enable/disable the Navigator pane.

 The Navigator pane presents the schematic and PCB documents for your design project and is where you come to select which document to analyze next.

 Click on a document entry to have it loaded within the main viewing area of the interface.
-If the project contains a sizeable number of documents, use the filter field at the top of the pane to quickly get to the required document - the list will dynamically filter as you type.
+If the project contains a sizeable number of documents, enable the search filter field () at the top of the pane to quickly get to the required document – the list will dynamically filter as you type.

 To navigate within the design document display: